-This agenda contains a brief general description of each item Council will consider.
-The City Clerk has on file copies of written documentation relating to each item of business on this Agenda available for public inspection.
-Contact the City Clerk's Office at (714) 990-7756 or view the Agenda and related materials on the City's website at www.cityofbrea.net.
-Materials related to an item on this agenda submitted to the Council after distribution of the agenda packet are available for public inspection in the City Clerk's Office at 1 Civic Center Circle, Brea, CA during normal business hours.
+Materials related to an item on this agenda submitted to the Finance Committee after distribution of the agenda packet are available for public inspection in the third floor lobby of the Civic and Cultural Center at 1 Civic Center Circle, Brea, CA during normal business hours.
 Such documents may also be available on the City's website subject to staff's ability to post documents before the meeting.